Thompson Sales Explains What to Do During a Skid

 Ease off the accelerator and try to steer the vehicle back on course.
 If nothing happens in a few seconds, then depress the brake pedal to engage the anti-lock braking system.
 Braking transfers power to the front of the car to help the tires regain control whether you have anti-lock brakes or not.
 Press on the brake pedal lightly if you don’t have an anti-lock system.

-Even with modern technology and anti-lock braking systems, you still may find your vehicle in a skid.
 The service staff at Thompson Sales can look at your brakes, tires, and anti-lock braking system to make sure everything is in working order.
 In fact, consider scheduling a tune-up with us once a year to keep your car maintenance on schedule.
 Contact the Thompson Sales service department for more information.